odhyp/sipd-ri/README.md

 ## 📙 Usage

-After launching the application (either by running the `.exe` or via Python), you can start using it to automate tasks.
+After launching the application (either by running the `.exe` file or via Python), you can begin automating tasks by selecting the desired menu option in the command-line interface.

 _For more examples, please refer to the [Documentation](https://example.com)_
 TODO: update the docs url